iltommi/qdb-documentation/source/api/common.rst

 quasardb supports distributed, multi-entry key transactions.
 The transaction API is very close to the batch API, with the exceptions that:

-    * Operations are executed in order
+    * Operations are executed in order.
-    * Transactions are "all or nothing", if one operation fails, the whole transaction is rolled back
+    * Transactions are "all or nothing", if one operation fails, the whole transaction is rolled back.
     * Transactions are generally slower than batches.

 quasardb transactions are based on Multi-Version Concurrency Control and two-phase commit (2PC).